Sacramento, California: Climate

 The American River is popular for kayaking and recreational boating.

-Sacramento has a hot-summer Mediterranean climate (Köppen Csa), characterized by hot, long, dry summers and cool winters with a decent amount of rainfall.
+Sacramento has a hot-summer Mediterranean climate (Köppen Csa), characterized by long, hot, dry summers and short, mild, rainy winters.
 Most of the annual precipitation generally occurs from November to April, though there may be a day or two of light rainfall in May or October.
 The normal annual mean temperature is 61.8 °F, with the monthly daily average temperature ranging from 47.3 °F in December to 75.9 °F in July.
 Summer heat is sometimes moderated by a sea breeze known as the "delta breeze" which comes through the Sacramento–San Joaquin River Delta from the San Francisco Bay, and temperatures cool down sharply at night.

 The foggiest months are December and January.
 Tule fog can be extremely dense, lowering visibility to less than 100 ft and making driving conditions extremely hazardous.
 Chilling tule fog events have been known to last for several consecutive days or weeks.
 During Tule fog events, temperatures do not exceed 50 °F.